ermannog/PowerShell/README.md

 - Export certificate on PFX file with entire chain and all external properties
 - Export public key on CER file

+## Create-ReportVMs
+Create a report of VMs running on Hyper-V Host

 ## Execute-WindowsUpdate
 Script that execute Windows Update on local computer